raganwald/raganwald.github.com/_posts/2016-11-12-eliminating-waste-with-lean-software-development.md

 tags: [allonge, noindex]
 ---

-## Introduction: Developing Products Like This
+## Preamble: Developing Products "Like This"

 In "[Making sense of MVP][mvp]," [Henrik Kniberg] explains the salient distinction between fake-agile and real-agile development by contrasting two ways of developing a product iteratively, *Not Like This* and *Like this*.